 - Geographic isolation to other emergency response resources.

 - Development of facilities with high life hazards and vulnerable populations (senior facilities).

 - Protecting the urban wildland interface.

-The addition of a second fire station located in the south end of west Lethbridge will improve response times for this side of the city.
-Further, the location of additional firefighting resources in that part of the city will dramatically improve the time it takes to assemble enough resources, both firefighters and equipment, to deal with residential or wildland fires.
+The addition of a second fire station located in the south end of west Lethbridge will improve response times for the west side of the city.
+Further, the location of additional firefighting resources will dramatically improve the time it takes to assemble enough resources, both firefighters and equipment, to deal with residential or wildland fires.

 Structural steel complete.